ids/drupal-k8s/README.md

 > Unfortunately this requires the manual step of pre-configuring the sample files on the target NFS share before drupal stack deployment.

+## Drupal Tectonic Ingress

+A sample __Tectonic Ingress__ is created that will do host header routing for the __drupal_domain__ over port 80 (SSL termination coming soon).

+    kubectl apply -f drupal-tectonic-ingress.yml

+> This is used in conjuction with the generated blazemeter scripts to perform the load testing.

+## Drupal Blazemeter Load Testing

+Example [Blazemeter](https://www.blazemeter.com/) scripts are created based on the configured __drupal_domain__ and sample data URLs to exert __moderate__ and __heavy__ load on the __drupal stack__.

+    bzt loadtests/med_load.yml

+or

+    bzt loadtests/heavy_load.yml

+> These can be adjusted and extended as needed and serve as examples.

 ## Drupal Rolling Deployments

 Simply updating the image to the __themed__ variant is a good way to test rolling deployments.
 Manually edit the generated __drupal.yml__ file and change the __image/tag__: